occurs in tropical areas with large mosquito populations, and is known to

 It is not clear how long it takes to become ill after being bitten by an

-infected mosquito, but it is likely between three-12 days.
+infected mosquito, but it is likely between three to twelve days.

 are usually mild and last for two to seven days,